StevenLove/HumanInterfaceScripts/dragonfly/README.txt

 >> nodemon loader.py
 to watch for changes

+RUNNING THE PROGRAM
+run loader.bat.
+It will listen for changes to any python files in the standard issue directory that start with an _ and reload when necessary

+CUSTOMIZING GRAMMAR
 custom scripts are any .py files that start with _ in the standard_issue directory

-normal way to launch is to run RUNME-loader.bat